 Inside the IM4006 cassette player there are 2 drive belts which are turned by a motor.
 These belts turn pulleys, which in-turn drive gears, which in-turn move levers and so on.

-When the belts stretch they slip, when they slip the pulleys, gears and levers don't move enough and the mechanical logic of out of sync and the payer doesn't work correctly.
+When the belts stretch they slip, when they slip the pulleys, gears and levers don't move enough and the mechanical logic of out of sync and the player doesn't work correctly.

 The second most common problem are broken plastic parts.
 This is usually caused by normal wear-and-tear in players that have had lots of use.